ConorWilliams/libfork/docs/benchmarks/benchmarks/mergesort.md

 # Merge Sort

 The mergesort benchmark stably sorts a deterministic random array of 32-bit unsigned integers.
+Mergesort is a divide-and-conquer sorting algorithm: split the input, sort each half, then merge the two sorted halves back together.
 The serial projection is top-down mergesort:

 ```cpp linenums="1"
 mergesort(first, mid);